boubouthiamniang/boubouthiamniang.github.io/README.md

-# boubouthiamniang.github.io
+# PhD candidat in coputer science
 My name is Boubou Thiam Niang.
-I am a PhD student in the Decision and Information for Production Systems (DISP) laboratory.
-My thesis is conducted in partnership with Berger-Levrault where I am an R&D engineer.
-My thesis is about open and scalable interoperability to support scalable and maintainable information systems (SoS).
-Our approach is based on Software Product Line engineering following Delta Oriented Programming (DOP), and model driven engineering (MDE).
+I am a PhD student in the Decision and Information for Production Systems (DISP) laboratory and Berger-Levrault company.
+My thesis concerns interoperability solutions to support scalable and maintainable System-of-System (SoS).
+The proposed approach relies on Software Product Line engineering following Delta Oriented Programming (DOP) and Model-Driven engineering (MDE).